 Patricia Lustig , CEO of LASA Insights, Bestselling Author in conversation with Futurist Ian Khan

-In this episode, I speak with Patricia Lustig, a recognised Futurist and CEO of LASA Insights.
+In this episode, I speak with Patricia Lustig, a globally recognised Futurist and CEO of LASA Insights.
 She is also a co-contributor to the recent book “After Shock”.

 Bio

-Patricia Lustig is the Chief Executive of LASA Insight Ltd. Specialist in Strategy and Foresight, Change Design and Community Engagement, she has 30 years of experience in the corporate, not-for-profit and public sectors from Board Level to the factory floor.
+Patricia Lustig is the Chief Executive of LASA Insight Ltd. Specialist in Strategy and Foresight, Change Design and Community Engagement, she has over 30 years of experience in the corporate, not-for-profit and public sectors from Board Level to the factory floor.
 She has worked in Europe, Asia and the US.
 She uses strength-based approaches to change.

 She has published two books, Beyond Crisis: achieving renewal in a turbulent world, John Wiley & Sons, 2010 and Here Be Dragons: navigating an uncertain world, The Choir Press 2012.
 Her latest book Strategic Foresight: learning from the future was published in July 2015 by Triarchy Press.